JayTeeSF/baba_shake/README.txt

 Then, my son started trying to see who could click the fastest Playing for the fastest "time" was a lot more fun

-And thanks to my son's feedback, I made our new alternation a more natural fit, I adjusted the code to start on Green
+And thanks to my son's feedback, I made our new alteration a more natural fit, I adjusted the code to start on Green

 ...But, of course, having green up-against the left edge of the screen wasn't good